 Example 10: A CLIA surveyor is evaluating TP qualifications in a high complexity laboratory.
 The surveyor is presented with a PSV report verifying that the TP received a bachelor's degree from an accredited university in 2008.
 Is this sufficient evidence of meeting the personnel requirement?

 Answer: No. Regulation §493.1489(b)(1) states that high complexity testing personnel will have earned a "...bachelor's degree in a chemical, physical, biological, or clinical laboratory science, or medical technology..."
 The documentation in the PSV report did not state the type of BS degree earned.
-The surveyor would need to look for additional evidence of the type of bachelor's degree does not meet the personnel requirement.
+The surveyor would need to look for additional evidence of the type of bachelor's degree earned, a diploma showing the type of degree earned, or transcripts.
+Just having evidence of a BS degree does not meet the personnel requirement.